thi-ng/tpl-umbrella-zig/README.md

 ## Notes

-This template pulls in more dependencies than needed for the runtime of your actual app.
+This template pulls in more transitive dependencies than needed for the runtime of your actual app.
 Most of these additional packages are only required by the [@thi.ng/wasm-api-bindgen](https://github.com/thi-ng/umbrella/tree/develop/packages/wasm-api-bindgen) CLI tool to generate source code for the types shared between the WASM/JS side...
 Feel free to remove that package if you're not making use of code